 Hand Held Shower Heads

-For the person who is able to enter shower unassisted, but who finds it difficult to remain standing, a shower unit with an adjustable seat will allow him or her to shower without fear of falling.
+For the person who is able to enter the shower unassisted, but who finds it difficult to remain standing, a shower unit with an adjustable seat and a hand-held showerhead will allow him/her to shower without fear of falling.

-To ensure that your elderly family member is less likely to slip and fall in the shower, install a fiberglass floor surface with a grit.
+To ensure that your elderly family member is less likely to slip and fall in the shower, install a fiberglass floor surface with grit.
 It will usually offset the slippery conditions of the wet floor.
+There are also special antislip adhesive tapes that come in rolls and can be cut to fit the shower base floor to make it more secure.

 Shower Entry Doors

-Mobility challenged often find it difficult to reach a light switch, especially in a dim bathroom.
+Mobility challenged often find it difficult to reach a light switch, so make sure they're readily accessible and that there is nothing restricting their access.
 Provide plenty of light for your elderly family member in the bathroom.
-Adequate light is usually be necessary to create a safe environment.
+Adequate light is usually necessary to create a safe environment.